-I am in favour of in-person mediation sessions where the companies’ representatives meet together with the mediator in joint sessions and also separately in caucuses.
-However, I am passionate about expanding through the online video-conferencing platform zoom.us such joint mediation sessions and breakout meetings to companies regardless of their geographical location whereby increasing their availability since there is no need to travel.
+I am in favour of online and in-person mediation sessions where the companies’ representatives meet together with the mediator in joint sessions and also separately in caucuses.
+I am passionate about expanding such joint mediation sessions and breakout meetings through the online videoconferencing platform zoom to companies regardless of their geographical location whereby increasing their availability while diminuishing their cost since there is no need to travel.

 Commercial conflicts between companies are part of business life as any other conflict is part of human life.
 Companies are run by human beings.

 Commercial conflicts arise when human beings wind up having differing perceptions of what they believe to be their commercial relationship, their common project, or their relationship of competition.
 There is no objective verity, no objective right or wrong in this World.
 There are, however, the subjective perceptions of company representatives and market players.

 Nowadays, companies aim to resolve their commercial conflicts by means of cost and time-effective negotiation rather than through lengthy, costly, and risky litigation and arbitration proceedings.
 Due to innovation and the use of the Internet, parties are increasingly aware of their party-autonomy and their freedom of decision-making.
 Therefore, the traditional conflict resolution mechanism of state court decisions, an imposed order characterized by a vertical and hierarchical social structure, is giving way to negotiation as a conflict resolution tool that is characteristic of a horizontal social structure (the so-called “negotiation revolution”, Roger Fisher & William Ury, Getting to Yes, negotiating agreement without giving in, 3rd ed.
 2012, preface).